sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![Logging in with a second factor](/img/mastodon-two-factor/11-logging-in-with-totp-code.png)

-If you have your mobile device, you'll enter the 6-digit code your TOTP app presents at the time.
+If you have your mobile device, you'll enter the 6-digit code your authenticator app presents at the time.
 If you don't have access to your mobile device, you can enter one of the recovery codes.

 ---